 At a Glance

 ▲▲▲ Aiguille du Midi Gondola The valley’s most spectacular and popular lift, taking you to magnificent views at 12,600 feet.
-From here you can ride the cute télécabines over the Alps to the Italian border and back, take Chamonix’s greatest hike to the Mer de Glace (from the halfway-up stop at Plan de l’Aiguille), or just enjoy the views.
+From here you can ride the cute télécabines over the Alps to Italy, take Chamonix’s greatest hike to the Mer de Glace (from the halfway-up stop at Plan de l’Aiguille), or just enjoy the views.

 ▲▲▲ Train to Montenvers Cogwheel train to the Mer de Glace, an eight-mile-long glacier where you can walk inside the glacier, admire jagged mountain peaks, have lunch with a view (or sleep) at the Montenvers hotel, and hike to the Aiguille du Midi lift (though the hike is best done in the other direction).

 ▲▲▲ Le Brévent Gondola Second-most-spectacular lift from Chamonix, allowing access to the mountain range on the opposite side of the valley from Mont Blanc (closed late April–mid-June and mid-Sept).
 Get off halfway at the Planpraz station for the Grand Balcon Sud hike to the La Flégère lift, or go all the way to Le Brévent for sky-high views and a restaurant.